openwch/arduino_core_ch32/libraries/EEPROM/README.md

 All bytes are copied to a 26-byte long byte array in RAM.
 After changing a value the commit() method is used to write flash.

 From the CH32V004 Data Sheet:
-  "Built-in 1920 bytes of system storage (System FLASH) for system bootloader storage (factory-cured bootloader) 64 bytes are used for the system non-volatile configuration information storage area and 64 bytes are used for the user select word storage area."
+>  "Built-in 1920 bytes of system storage (System FLASH) for system bootloader storage (factory-cured bootloader) 64 bytes are used for the system non-volatile configuration information storage area and 64 bytes are used for the user select word storage area."

 So next to 16kB of Code FLASH, the chip features 2kB Flash for boot, configuration and storage.
 That 64 bytes user select word storage area is the area we can use to emulate on chip EEPROM memory.

 From the CH32V003 Reference Manual:
-  "The user-option bytes is solidified in FLASH and will be reloaded into the corresponding register after system reset, and can be erased and programmed by the user at will.
+>  "The user-option bytes is solidified in FLASH and will be reloaded into the corresponding register after system reset, and can be erased and programmed by the user at will.
 The user option bytes information block has a total of 8 bytes (4 bytes for write protection, 1 byte for read protection, 1 byte for configuration options, and 2 bytes for storing user data), and each bit has its inverse code bit for checksum during loading."

-These 8 bytes use 16 bytes of flash.
+These 8 bytes and their inverse use 16 bytes of flash.
 The total storage area page is 64 bytes, leaving 48 bytes available, (including required inverse values).
-This is 24 bytes that can be used plus the two data0 and data1 bytes.
+This gives 24 bytes that can be used plus the two data0 and data1 bytes.
 Layout for uint8_t _data[26]: { ob[4], ob[6], ob[16...62] ].

 The first release of this library was made for the CH32V003 and only uses the user select word storage area.